ncatlab/nlab-content/pages/3/6/8/4/24863/content.md

 ### Judgments and contexts

-Typed predicate logic is a type theory which consists of two layers, a layer for types and a layer for propositions over the layer for types.
+Typed predicate logic is a type theory which consists of two layers, a layer for types and a layer for propositions.

 We have the basic judgement forms of the type layer: